kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 - `cookie_banner.show_preferences_link=False`;
 - `cookie_runtime.hide_for_bots=True`;
 - `cookie_runtime.preview_param="cookie_banner_preview"`;
-- an explicit list of robot templates in `cookie_runtime.bot_patterns`.
+- an explicit list of bot patterns in `cookie_runtime.bot_patterns`.

 The meaning of the scheme:
 - the user can always reopen the banner with a button;
 - extra entry points to the settings page do not overload the interface;
-- For search robots, the banner does not interfere with crawling pages;
+- for search bots, the banner does not interfere with crawling pages;
-- Banner preview mode is available manually via the URL parameter.
+- banner preview mode is available manually via the URL parameter.

 ### Data Initialization